 Wayne Wildman Music Director

 Sheboygan-born Maestro Wayne Wildman was educated at Lakeland College and the University of Wisconsin at Madison.
-He is now entering his twenty-fifth season as Music Director of the Manitowoc Symphony Orchestra.
+He is now entering his twenty-sixth season as Music Director of the Manitowoc Symphony Orchestra.

 An active harpsichordist, organist and pianist, Wildman has made solo appearances with the Milwaukee Chamber Orchestra and the Sheboygan, Manitowoc, and Green Bay Civic Orchestras.